Tmcg2/rogue_squadron64/docs/data_blob/data_blob.md

 # The Data Blob

-The beginning of the data blob is at ROM address 0x144340.
+The beginning of the data blob is at ROM address `0x144340`.
 From here on that address will be referred to as `data_start`.
 The blob is where most (if not all) assets for the game reside.
 Textures, image, sounds, songs, models, text, and probably a couple other things.
 The ReRogue project has a decent explanation of what it looks like here `https://github.com/dpethes/rerogue/blob/master/doc/file_data_spec.txt`.
-I'll a more verbose explanation here, using of C styled structs to specify the structure of the blob.
+I'll give a more verbose explanation here, using of C styled structs to specify the structure of the blob.

 ## Data Blob Structure